 Another email.
 Yes, another email about the sicknesses going around your kids’ school.
 Bronchitis.
 Strep.
 Stomach bug.
-Respiratory syncytial virus.
-Just reading the words is enough to send moms and dads into a panic.
-The CDC reported that RSV causes an average of 57,527 hospitalizations among little ones younger than five each year in the US.
-So how do you help ensure your family is safe?
+RSV.
+Just seeing the words is enough to send moms and dads into a panic.
+The CDC said that RSV causes an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
+So what do you do to help ensure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, dry eyes, and tiredness.
-Additionally, the American College of Allergists report that 50% of all illnesses are either caused or exacerbated by polluted indoor air.
-The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
+The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, nasal mucus, and fatigue.
+In fact, the American College of Allergists report that 50% of all illnesses are either caused or aggravated by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
 There are two main causes of poor indoor air quality:

-- Pollutant substances (cleaning agents, poorly maintained or unsanitary heating and cooling or humidification units, smoke, etc)
+- Pollutant substances (cleaning agents, improperly maintained or unsanitary heating and cooling or humidification units, tobacco, etc)

 So all this information – what is it for?
 What do you do?
-How can you make sure you and your kids aren’t breathing adulterated, sickness-inducing air?
+How can you make sure you and your kids aren’t breathing adulterated, virus-inducing air?

 Luckily, there are options.